General Terms and Conditions pertaining to XStore/eMailStor GNU/Linux Software Support Agreements, Hardware Support Agreements and standard services

 7.4 The vendor can not be held responsible for non-response to support initiation calls/emails from the Client due to natural and unnatural infrastructure problems or Force Majure eg. Power failures, Cell, network, fax and PSTN problems – it is the Clients' duty to make sure the Vendor has received the support request.

-7.5 The Vendor will not guarantee a TTR for Clients without a priority SLA/SSA – times provided for a TTR are approximate unless specified by a priority SSA/SLA
+7.5 The Vendor does not guarantee a TTR for Clients without a priority SLA/SSA – times provided for a TTR are approximate unless specified by a priority SSA/SLA

-7.6 The Vendor will not accept calls from non-SLA/SSA clients outside of business hours
+7.6 The Vendor does not accept calls from non-SLA/SSA clients outside of business hours

 7.7.
 SLA/SSA Agreements with priority support can not be used outside of business hours for non-critical or non-priority support requests

 8.Remuneration and Manner of Payment

 8.1The prices are quoted ex headquarters of the Vendor ("place of performance").

 8.2 The prices are net prices in Rands and are payable without any further deductions